17 Fun Things to Do in Brattleboro, VT (Food, Art, and the Outdoors)

 Located in the middle of downtown, Brattleboro Museum and Art Center, or BMAC, is an unforgettable addition to the wealth of artistry on display in Brattleboro.

-The museum contains six galleries that rotate exhibits every few months, which means you can keep coming back to see new things every time you’re in town.
+The museum has six galleries that rotate exhibits every few months, so you can keep coming back to see new things each time you’re in town.

 Admission to the museum is “pay-what-you-can”; a donation of $5-10 per person is recommended but not required.